MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-setup-docker.md

 This technique also enables you to share and view the files on the host outside of Docker.

 > [!IMPORTANT]
-> Host volume mapping for Docker-machine on Mac with the SQL Server on Linux image is not supported at this time.
+> Host volume mapping for Docker on Mac with the SQL Server on Linux image is not supported at this time.
 Use data volume containers instead.

 ### Use data volume containers